 Original research articles of a focused nature will also be considered for publication.
 These focused reseach letters must not exceed 800 words and 5 references, and can include 1 figure or table.
 No abstract should be included, but supplemental material is encouraged.
 Research Letters will be peer reviewed in a matter identical to original research articles.

 Please note that the editors invite most review articles.
 However, unsolicited material will be considered for publication upon submission.

-- Advances in Arrhythmia and Electrophysiology: Reviews will focus on topics of contemporary interest to the clinician and researcher.
+- Reviews will focus on topics of particular interest to the clinician and researcher.
 Overviews of natural history, diagnostic strategies, and treatment approaches will be included in this series.
 In addition, the series will also include cutting edge reviews of the scientific basis of disease mechanisms and treatments, and will include molecular cardiology, genetics, genomics, physiology, and pharmacology.

 - Correspondence: Letters to the Editor, which pertain directly to an article published in the journal within the preceding 8 weeks, will be considered for publication.
 A letter must not exceed 500 words in length and must be limited to three authors and five references.
 They should not have tables or figures.
 Authors of the original article cited in the letter will be invited to reply.
-Letters to the editor should be submitted via the online manuscript submission process as described below.
+Letters to the editor should be submitted via the manuscript submission system.